codibre/nestjs-auto-reflect-metadata-emitter/README.md

 You can also iterate over all metadata registered through **iterateMetadata**.
 Finally, metadata may be a sensitive data of your application, so, you can erase all its information using **clearAllMetadata**.
 We recommend you to do so, if you use this library, don't keep any hard logic depending on what this package will register, just construct whenever you need and clear it all at the end.

-## What we're not doing yet.

-* We're not generating metadata of get and set accessors;

-This is a point of evolution of this library and we'll address them as soon as possible.
-If you have any suggestions or contributions to do, feel free to contact us!

 ## How to use it with Jest?